chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 *** You should then see something similar to this '''[https://www.chbh.bham.ac.uk/wiki/buic-files/MEG/Monocular_eye.jpg IMAGE for Monocular]''' and this '''[https://www.chbh.bham.ac.uk/wiki/buic-files/MEG/Binocular_eyes.jpg IMAGE for Binocular]'''.
 **** '''<span style="color:maroon">Make sure the sample rate is changed back to 1K for Binocular usage</span>''' (as indicated by the '''<span style="color:red">red arrow</span>''' in the image). '''<span style="color:red">The sample rate defaults to 500 when selecting Binocular</span>'''.
 **** You will need to '''adjust the view of the Head when using Binocular''', as the '''angle of the camera head has changed'''. '''Click the top right-hand blue square''' (as indicated by the '''<span style="color:blue">blue arrow</span>)''' to '''display the correct view'''
-***** '''(Note: If the view is still not correct, you may also need to adjust the top left-hand blue square as necessary)'''.<br /><br />
+***** '''(Note: If the view is still not correct, you may also need to adjust the top left-hand blue square as necessary)'''.

-* If possible, have the participant '''remove any mascara''', and replace glasses with our MEG-safe glasses. '''Soft contact lenses can be worn''' during an eye-tracking experiment, but '''hard contact lenses may interfere''' with the '''corneal reflection (CR)''' and thus need to be switched for MEG-safe lenses using our GoPro/Loc-Line assembly.<br /><br />
+If possible, have Participant **remove any mascara**, and **replace glasses** with provided **MEG-safe glasses**. **Soft contact lenses can be worn** during an eye-tracking experiment, but **hard contact lenses may interfere with the corneal reflection (CR)** and thus need to be switched for MEG-safe lenses using the provided GoPro/Loc-Line assembly.

-!!! info
+!!!
+Info
 	**Mascara.** Eye lashes with mascara will show very dark on the eye image, which can have a negative effect on pupil detection.
 Mascara shouldn’t be used in the MEG in any case, due to the possibility of metal particles in the makeup.<br />
 	**Soft contact lenses** usually work quite well.
 The edge of lens can be seen from the eye image as pale ring, but it doesn’t usually have an effect on the eye tracking.
 Lenses can also create an extra reflection point, which is very similar to a corneal reflection (1st Purkinje image), but is normally only visible at certain angles.<br />
 	**Hard lenses** don’t usually work with the EyeLink.
 They tend to be less stable than soft lenses and can slide partly off the centre of the eye.
 This will produce an eye image, where the pupil is partially cut off.<br />